 Finding the most expensive restaurant in any given state is actually a little more difficult than one might expect.
 Even if there are $60 entrees on the menu, there are some spots where you can just order a $12 appetizer and a water and get out paying less than you would at your local Applebee’s.
 So for today’s purposes, expensive restaurants fall into two categories: those with very pricey entrees and those where the only option is an expensive tasting menu.
 Big high-end chain steakhouses are not included in the list, in the interest of keeping it local.

 Some of the most expensive restaurants in a given state are so outrageously expensive that a dinner for two can cost the same as a MacBook.
-Some states, on the other hand, just aren’t really home to any outrageously expensive restaurants, so even the priciest spot in the whole state doesn’t break the bank.
-Read on to see what the most expensive restaurant in your state is, and the next time you have a special occasion to celebrate (or when you win the lottery), you’ll know exactly where to go.
+Some states, on the other hand, just aren’t really home to any outrageously expensive restaurants, so even the priciest spot in the whole state is within the budget of your average Joe.

 Frasca Food & Wine/Yelp

 If you decide to celebrate a special occasion at the famed Frasca Food & Wine, you better save up.
 The seven-course tasting menu costs $130, plus $98 if you opt for the suggested wine pairings.
 A $95 four-course prix-fixe menu is available Tuesdays through Saturdays, and the typical per-person tab at the restaurant’s Monday Night Wine Dinner is no less than $85.